sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ### 2.1 Fetch Source

 Before we can build Sonic Pi we must first get a copy of the source code.
-The easiest way of getting this is likely to clone from GitHub into a folder on your hard drive such as `c:\dev\sonic-pi`:
+The easiest way of getting this is likely to be cloning from GitHub into a folder on your hard drive such as `C:\dev\sonic-pi`:

 ```
-git clone https://github.com/samaaron/sonic-pi.git c:\dev\sonic-pi
+git clone https://github.com/samaaron/sonic-pi.git C:\dev\sonic-pi
 ```

-If you don't have git installed you should be able to download a `.zip` file of the latest commit or specific release you'd like to build:
+If you don't have Git installed you should be able to download a `.zip` file of the latest commit or specific release you'd like to build:

 https://github.com/samaaron/sonic-pi/archive/main.zip